DJPoland/CampusQwest-backend/README.md

    chmod +x create_lambdas.sh
    ./create_lambdas.sh
    ```
-6. Now simply head back to the root of the directory and manage the infrastructure with the Terraform CLI.
+6. Now head back to the root directory and deploy using the Terraform CLI.

 <!-- USAGE EXAMPLES -->